Position weight matrix: Information content

 where $p_{j}$ is the background frequency for letter $j$.
 This corresponds to the Kullback–Leibler divergence or relative entropy.
 However, it has been shown that when using PSSM to search genomic sequences (see below) this uniform correction can lead to overestimation of the importance of the different bases in a motif, due to the uneven distribution of n-mers in real genomes, leading to a significantly larger number of false positives.

 Uses

 There are various algorithms to scan for hits of PWMs in sequences.
 One example is the MATCH algorithm which has been implemented in the ModuleMaster.
 More sophisticated algorithms for fast database searching with nucleotide as well as amino acid PWMs/PSSMs are implemented in the possumsearch software.

+The basic PWM/PSSM is unable to deal with insertions and deletions.
+A PSSM with additional probabilities for insertion and deletion at each position can be interpreted as a hidden Markov model.
+This is the approach used by Pfam.